vikas1709/WebDev-Session5/readme.md

 ###Create a component

+(Comment out the controller.)
 Components are referenced directly in the html via custom tags:

 ```html
 <div ng-app="myApp">